real estate dispute arbitration in Allendale, Illinois 62410

 The Parties:

-Seller: John Marston, a retired schoolteacher.
+Seller: the claimant, a retired schoolteacher.

 Timeline of Events:

 • October 1, 2022: Contract signed.
-The home, built in 1975, was represented “as-is” but the seller disclosed no known issues.
+The home, built in 1975, was represented as-is” but the seller disclosed no known issues.

 • November 15, 2022: Emily closes on the property.